wanderdust/newsletter/content/posts/022_physical_postgres_tables/index.md

 );
 ```

-And add some data to the table
+and add some data to the table

 ```SQL
 INSERT INTO films (code, title, did, date_prod, kind, len) VALUES